hathora/builder/docs/README.md

 - Authentication
 - Automatic persistence
 - Declarative API format with client generation
-- Development server with hot reloading and built in debug UI
+- Development server with hot reloading and built in prototype UI

 ## Installation